microsoft/startstopv2-deployments/README.md

 7. Select Start-Stop V2
 8. Select the appropriate topic from the list
 9. Follow the remaining steps in the form to create the support ticket

-**Note:** As of July 24, 2023, we no longer support issues submitted on GitHub.

 # Microsoft Open Source Code of Conduct
 https://opensource.microsoft.com/codeofconduct